 Start Patient Acquisition Immediately

-While acquiring a practice reaps the benefit of already having existing patients and cash flow, a start-up practice begins with an empty patient list.
+While acquiring a practice reaps the benefit of already having existing patients and cash flow, a start-up dental practice begins with an empty patient list.
 One of your primary objectives will be to get patients in the door to generate that much desired revenue and then convert those new patients into active ones.

 For a general practice, 40 new patients per month is the ideal goal.
 In order to get started, think about your marketing strategy early on.